hypo69/hypo/docs/gemini/out/en/how_to/src/suppliers/aliexpress/_examples/affiliated_products_generator.en.rst

 Description
 -------------------------
-This code demonstrates how to use the `AliAffiliatedProducts` class to generate affiliate links for products from AliExpress.
+This code demonStartes how to use the `AliAffiliatedProducts` class to generate affiliate links for products from AliExpress.
 It takes a list of product URLs or IDs, retrieves affiliate links and associated image/video paths, and prints the results.
 The code handles setting up campaign parameters like name, category, language, and currency.

 Execution steps